DigitallyRefined/passkey-passwordless/README.md

-# WebAuthn Passwordless
+# Passkey Passwordless

-An example WebAuthn application showing how passwordless registration and authentication journeys work.
+An example Passkey application showing how passwordless registration and authentication journeys work (via WebAuthn).

 Includes progressive enhancement for devices that support saving usernames and keys (via resident storage), account management to add additional devices and fallback to magic email login links for devices that don't support (or cancel) WebAuthn.